reframejs/reframe/docs/overview.template.md

 <br/>

-Page configs have the options `htmlStatic: true` and `domStatic: true` allowing you to create all kinds of web apps.
+There are two page config options that allow you to create all kinds of web apps:

  - `htmlStatic: true`
    <br/>